Batman (Jace Fox): Pre-Crisis on Infinite Earths

 Timothy Fox was the son of Wayne Enterprises CEO Lucius Fox.
-The two fell out due to Wayne competitor Gregorian Falstaff, who fabricated evidence that Bruce Wayne was a slumlord.
+The two fell out due to Wayne's competitor Gregorian Falstaff, who fabricated evidence that Bruce Wayne was a slumlord.
 Protesting his father and his business, Tim joined a gang led by his friend Ron Watkins, who was secretly an employee of Falstaff.
 After learning the truth about Watkins and Falstaff, he left the gang and made up with his father.

 Later on, Tim fell in with the criminal group, The Terrible Trio, taking on the identity of The Vulture and attempting to rob guests of Bruce Wayne's penthouse, but was subdued and captured by Batman.